 4. My work is photorealistic, but I like to call it “idealistic.”
 I enjoy painting food and floral imagery because reference is easily available.

 5. I’ve been illustrating since 1981, and I’ve worked for virtually every major food company.
 My food illustrations are often used on packaging labels in the supermarket.
 I can go shopping and see my work on many food packages.
 Some examples are: Del Monte Pickle products, Beechnut baby-food, Kirkland (Costco brand) Vitamin labels, and Meow Mix cat-food.

 6. My technique is my own.
 I worked with a combination of watercolor/dyes, colored pencil and occasionally small amounts of “airbrush acrylic” paints.
 I also worked with several kinds of markers in combinations with colored pencils and acrylic.
-Most of my current work is done primarily on the computer.
+Most of my current work is a combination of both traditional and digital technique.